antoniawork2813/Anima/README.md

 ![alt text](https://github.com/antoniawork2813/Anima/blob/master/circuit.png "Anima circuit")
 ### Step 2a
-a.
 After you have set your board up correctly and the arduino software has been installed on your computer, please install the following code:

 ```
 #include <CapacitiveSensor.h>